Hardware and Software Platform Inference

 \section{Methodology}

-This section begins by outlining HSPI formally and listing the underlying assumptions.
-Subsequently, we introduce the concept of \textit{border inputs}, which are inputs that are specifically designed to elicit divergent behavior across varying hardware and software configurations.
-Finally, we describe a method for model differentiation that is achievable even with not-specifically-crafted data, by identifying deviations in floating-point distribution of model-returned logits.
+We start by formally describing the HSPI and listing the underlying assumptions in~\cref{sec:method:threat_model}.
+In~\cref{sec:method:hpi_bi}, we propose \textit{border inputs}, which are inputs that are specifically designed to elicit divergent behavior in varying hardware and software configurations.
+In~\Cref{sec:method:hspi-ld}, we devise another method without the need of specifically-crafted data, by identifying deviations in floating-point distribution of model-returned logits.